 Very little oversight is needed by managing director.
 Most projects are completed on time and meet company standards.
 Subordinates have more praise than critiques regarding management style.

 Possesses a thorough understanding of company processes and departmental issues.
 Is a subject matter expert who can effectively teach others about the inner workings of their team's responsibilities.
 Breadth of knowledge and capacity are such that assisting other overburdened managers is sometimes possible.

 Capable of mentoring other less senior managers.
 Handles numerous large projects with ease.
 Can manage large, diverse groups.
 Some exhibited management or leadership practices are so effective that they are adopted by other teams.

-Is a peer in terms of leadership within our company.
+Is a standout performer in terms of leadership within our company.
 Can manage very large teams effectively.
 When employees are moved to this leader's team, they consistently become measurably more productive and satisfied with their jobs.